"Any auction prides itself on being somewhat of a show. When Charlie Ross is auctioning, he is the show."

 Charlie continues to be a guest auctioneer at Bainbridges in Ruislip and Hansons in Derby, both of which he hugely enjoys.
 A particular highlight was being on the rostrum for the sale of the Kilroy jewels — one of which, a single stone diamond ring, sold for £92,000.

-In March 2016, Charlie conducted the Amelia Island Auction in Florida for Gooding and Company, the highlights of which included the sale of a 1961 Ferrari 250 GT SWB California Spider for $17.16 million, and a 1955 Porsche 550 Spyder for just over $5.3 million.
-The 30 most expensive cars sold at the event sold for a combined total of over $82 million, nearly £58 million.
+In March 2017, Charlie conducted the Amelia Island Auction in Florida for Gooding and Company, the highlights of which included the sale of a 1925 Bugatti Type 35 GP for $3.3 million, and a 1965 Ferrari 500 Superfast for just under $3 million.
+The auction raised in excess of $31 million.

-Away from the rostrum, Charlie is also a familiar face on stage and television alike.
-He is now one of the 4 regular presenters of the BBC's Bargain Hunt with Eric Knowles, Anita Manning and Natasha Raskin.
-He particularly enjoyed filming the Christmas Special... playing Scrooge in his nightshirt!
+Away from the rostrum, Charlie is also a familiar face on television.
+He is one of the 4 regular presenters of the BBC's Bargain Hunt with Eric Knowles, Anita Manning and Natasha Raskin, hosting 24 episodes in 2017.
+He also enjoyed an Antiques Road Trip with James Braxton in the south of England.

-2017 is already shaping up to be an amazing year, packed with Bargain Hunt thrills and exciting auctions both in the UK and overseas.
+2018 is already shaping up to be an amazing year, packed with TV thrills and exciting auctions both in the UK and overseas.
+Charlie is looking forward to hosting another series of Bargain Hunt, going on another Antiques Road Trip in the autumn, and apppearing on Celebrity Pointless with Bunny Campione.

 Every lot that goes under Charlie's gavel is important to him, from the local charity pot of marmalade to the most exotic Ferrari.
 This passion, combined with his extensive and diverse experience, is what makes Charlie one of the leading freelance auctioneers in the UK and beyond.